vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 4- The chat agent's response is then sent to the translation_agent.
 The translation agent translates the response into the user's first language.<br>
 5- The corrected user message, chat agent response and the translation agent response are then displayed on the page.<br>
 6- The text to speech system speaks the chat agent response out loud.<br>
+7- To speed up the response time (reduce the latency) try turning off correction and translation in the settings menu.
 <br>

 ## How does the text to speech conversion work?